Kinds of Research Variables

 ii.
 The age is another example of a continuous variable that is typically rounded down.

-i.
+b) Discrete Variable can only assume a finite number of real values within a given interval.i.
 The score given by a judge to a gymnast in competition: the range is 0 to 10 and the score is always given to one decimal (e.g. a score of 8.5).

 You can enumerate all possible values (0, 0.1, 0.2…) and see that the number of possible values is finite: it is 101!